ALERT

 Core Functions

 Failure of insulin secreting pancreatic beta cells characterizes the progression of all forms of diabetes.
-The ICBC is thus positioned to contribute in a significant manner to the basic and translational research activities of the Institute of Diabetes, Obesity and Metabolism (IDOM) at the Perelman School of Medicine of the University of Pennsylvania.
-The ICBC has developed exceptional expertise in working with human and rodent pancreatic islet tissue, acquiring instrumentation and establishing procedures that are not readily available to the averagelaboratory.
+The ICBC is thus positioned to contribute in a significant manner to the basic and translational research activities of the Institute of Diabetes, Obesity, and Metabolism (IDOM) at the Perelman School of Medicine of the University of Pennsylvania.
+The ICBC has developed exceptional expertise in working with human and rodent pancreatic islet tissue, acquiring instrumentation, and establishing procedures that are not readily available to the average laboratory.

 Services